Yemen national football team: 2010s

-The next task for the Yemenis was the qualification campaign for the 2010 World Cup which was cut shorter than usual.
+The next task for the Yemenis was the qualification campaign for the 2010 FIFA World Cup which was cut shorter than usual.
 In the first round, Yemen scored three goals without reply against Maldives, in the first leg.
 In the return leg, Maldives replied with two goals but in the end, it was not enough, and Yemen passed to the next stage.
 The second stage saw Yemen draw 1–1 with Thailand with the second leg finishing 1–0 in favor to Thailand thus knocking them out 3–2 on aggregate.
 This was the first time Yemen did not reach the group stages of a World Cup qualification stage.

 Yemen started off the new year by hosting the 20th Arabian Gulf Cup for the first time.
 As hosts, they played in the May 22 Stadium in Aden against Saudi Arabia and lost 0–4.
 Yemen would go on and lose 2–1 and 0–3 to Qatar and Kuwait respectively thus crashing out of the group stages only scoring one goal while conceding nine.

-The qualification campaign for the 2011 Asian Cup was acceptable for Yemeni' standards.
-Despite being grouped with Japan and Bahrain, and Hong Kong, they achieved two wins, one draw and three losses.
-They opened with a surprise narrow-defeat of 2–1 to Japan and finished with the surprise of, once again, holding Japan to the last minute for a 3–2 defeat.
+The qualification campaign for the 2011 AFC Asian Cup was acceptable for Yemeni' standards.
+Grouped with Japan and Bahrain, and Hong Kong, they achieved two wins, one draw and three losses.
+They opened with a defeat of 2–1 to Japan and finished with holding Japan to the last minute for a 3–2 defeat.

 Ten years later of their last participation, they entered the 2012 Arab Cup where they were grouped with Morocco, Bahrain and Libya.
 To the bewilderment of many football experts, Bahrain finished last with Yemen finishing third with three points.